the-turing-way/the-turing-way/CONTRIBUTING.md

 ## Inclusivity

 _The Turing Way_ aims to be inclusive to people from all walks of life and to all research fields.
-These intentions are manifest in the contributions that we make to the project.
+These intentions must be reflected in the contributions that we make to the project.

 In addition to the Code of Conduct, we encourage intentional inclusive actions from contributors to _The Turing Way_.
 Here are a few examples of such actions: